Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Incremental Learning

 \subsection{Dynamically switch the client's pool}

-For the second scenario, we employ a cyclical learning approach based on the first setup.
+We employ a cyclical learning approach based on the first setup for the second scenario.
 Instead of simply increasing the total pool of clients, we only allow one of the five groups of clients to contribute to the training process at a time.
 This means that every 600 iterations, we switch the pool of available clients, allowing us to see new labels and ensuring that the labels seen during the initial iterations will never be seen again during the training process.
-This cyclical approach allows us to benefit from the diversity of the data, while also ensuring that the model is constantly being exposed to new information.
+This cyclical approach allows us to benefit from the data's diversity while ensuring that the model is constantly being exposed to new information.

-Figure \ref{fig:sce2} illustrates that even when \texttt{FedJETs} is approximately 2\% below \texttt{FedAvg} at the end of training, the former continues to improve while the other methods begin to decline over the iterations.
-This is likely due to the anchor clients acting as regularizers to adjust the gradient directions during optimization, as the clients pool presents a more difficult setup.
-The anchor clients are able to provide a more stable optimization process.
+Figure \ref{fig:sce2} illustrates that even when \texttt{DDOME} is approximately 2\% below \texttt{FedAvg} at the end of the training, the former continues to improve.
+At the same time, the other methods begin to decline over the iterations.
+This is likely due to the anchor clients acting as regularizers to adjust the gradient directions during optimization, as the client pool presents a more complex setup.
+The anchor clients can provide a more stable optimization process.